 Along with the advances in technological innovations, the development of production and export continued, and the total production in 1979 surpassed 100 million pieces, including 59.7 million watches and 43.5 million clocks.
 This achievement made Japan the world's leading producer of timekeeping devices in reality and in name.
 While the rival country, Switzerland, misjudged the future of quartz watches resulting in delayed shift to electronics, and the soaring Swiss franc forced the country to slow down or recede, Japan steadily increased their market share in the world with price competitiveness and the advancement of quartz technology.

 As described above, the Japanese horological industry expanded with the advancing shift to electronics and the corresponding step of transferring production overseas.
-Figures 8 and 9 show differences in watch and clock government statistics and statistics compiled by the Japan Clock & Watch Association from 1979 to 2015.
+Figure 9 and 10 show differences in watch and clock government statistics and statistics compiled by the Japan Clock & Watch Association from 1979 to 2015.

 “Domestic production” and “Exports” in government statistics